-This Guide provides a detailed summary of the Health Care and Insurance Plans for Active Employees of the JPMorgan Chase U.S. Benefits Program.
-To access the Retirement Savings Plans, you must be on the website at www.jpmcbenefitsguide.com and click on the "Retirement Savings" item in the black horizontal menu bar at the top of the web page.
+This Guide is available as a website, at www.jpmcbenefitsguide. com black horizontal menu bar at the top of the web page.
 For the plans that are subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), this Guide serves as the summary plan description for those plans.
 For most of these plans, this Guide is also the plan document.